wumm-project/wumm-project.github.io/TTN.md

   approaches to education, and so forth“.
 (Valeri Souchkov in his [Report on the TRIZFest 2019](https://matriz.org/trizfest-2019-report))

-The **big story** could be based on the challenges that arise for Europe from the developments in the Asian region especially in this area (the mass-engineer-oriented training model MEOTM program in China, MATRIZ has massive membership growth from this region, so even majorities are changing), but so far are only halfheartedly encountered by the European research
+The __big story__ could be based on the challenges that arise for Europe from the developments in the Asian region especially in this area (SAMSUNG's internal trainings of TRIZ engineers during the last 20 years, the mass-engineer-oriented training model MEOTM program in China, MATRIZ has massive membership growth from this region, so even majorities are changing), but so far are only halfheartedly encountered by the European research